Discover the Rashleigh Mausoleum, Fowey

 The Rumps & the Veneti refugees who settled in Cornwall

-The Iron Age Cornish (if we can affectionately call them that) were far more outward looking then we would perhaps assume.
+The Iron Age Cornish (if we can affectionately call them that) were far more outward looking than we would perhaps assume.
 Their world, around 2000 years ago, was not confined to the granite peninsula that they called home.
 The profitable tin trade ensured that they made contact with civilisations from across the Irish Sea, into […]

 Read More